Brothers & Sisters season 5: Cast

 There were several cast changes in 2011, with the departures of Rob Lowe, whose character Robert McCallister (Kitty's husband) died in the car crash that ended season 4, and of Luke Grimes, who played Ryan Lafferty, William Walker's illegitimate son.
-Gilles Marini, who played Luc Laurent, Sarah's boyfriend, was also been upgraded to a series regular.
+Gilles Marini, who played Luc Laurent, Sarah's boyfriend, was also upgraded to a series regular.
 Additionally, Kerris Lilla Dorsey and Maxwell Perry Cotton, the actors who portrayed Sarah Walker's children, Paige and Cooper, respectively, were downgraded to recurring status.

 ABC considered bringing back Balthazar Getty's character Tommy Walker full-time for the fifth season, but it was later announced that Getty would return for several episodes, the first of which would be the show's 100th episode.

 Emily VanCamp left the show and only appeared in two episodes during the fifth season to close out her character's storyline.
 Patricia Wettig left the show mid-season after her character Holly Harper followed her daughter to New York.
-This season sees the whole Harper family absent from the show.

 Beau Bridges was cast as Nick Brody; Nora's high school flame.
 He signed on for at least five episodes and will first appear in the middle of the season.
 It was announced that Ida Holden (Marion Ross), mother of Saul and Nora, would die off-screen without appearing in any of the last season's episodes.